 And it’s worth mentioning that by achieving more, you’re not more worthy or better than someone in any way.
 In fact, you don’t have to do anything to be worthy.
 You’re already are worthy.

 Everyone is different and has a different attitude toward goals and how they approach them.
 But if someone doesn’t want to set goals, it doesn’t make them any more or less worthy.
 The point is to decide on purpose what your dream life looks like.

 Is it where you are growing, up-leveling, and setting goals?
 Or is it not?

 Without awareness of this, you can’t create an intentional life.

 I like to think of intentional living as learning the rules of the game of life (not the board game), so you can create it exactly how you want.
 Life is a game that you can get really good at mastering.
 There are many different rules, components of the game and strategies to succeed.

 Most people are just completely unaware of the game altogether, but some people are just unaware of the rules and strategies, and acting as if their life is happening to them, so they create more of their past.
-They blame others for their life and what happens to them.
+In addition, they blame others for their life and what happens to them.

 Intentional living means you learn the rules of the game so you can create the results and the life you want.

 Now that we have figured out WHY we should live an intentional life, let’s dive into the steps to create an intentional life…